Tablet: Each tablet contains Dexamethasone 0.5 mg.

 Aspirin should be used cautiously in conjunction with corticosteroids in hypoprothrombinemia.
 Phenytoin, phenobarbital, ephedrine and rifampicin may enhance the metabolic clearance of corticosteroids, resulting in decreased blood levels and lessened physiologic activity, thus requiring adjustment in corticosteroid dosage.
 These interactions may interfere with dexamethasone suppression tests which should be interpreted with caution during administration of these drugs.

 The prothrombin time should be checked frequently in patients who are receiving corticosteroids and coumarin anticoagulants at the same time because of reports that corticosteroids have altered the response to these anticoagulants.
 It has been shown that the usual effect produced by adding corticosteroids is inhibition of response to coumarins.

 When corticosteroids are administered concomitantly with potassium depleting diuretics, patients should be observed closely for development of hypokalaemia.
 Co-treatment with CYP3A inhibitors, including cobicistat-containing products, is expected to increase the risk of systemic side-effects.
 The combination should be avoided unless the benefit outweights the increased risk of systemic corticosteroid side-effects, in which case patients should be monitored for systemic costicosteroid side-effects.

-Store at temperature 25°C. Protect from light.
+Store at or below 30°C. Protect from light.